Academic tenure in North America: Racial and gender disparities

-During the latter part of the 20th century and the beginning of the 21st, it was assumed that as the disproportionately white, male cohort of U.S. tenured faculty members retired, they would be replaced by a more representative cohort.
 Although diversity in tenured faculty has improved since the 1990s, the existing cohort is still not representative: in fall 2020, 59.4% of tenured faculty in the United States were men and 73.8% were white, while in fall 1991, 79.5% of tenured faculty were men and 90.4% were white.
 In fall 2019, 4.8% of tenured faculty were Black and only 2.3% were Black women.

 Accounting for these disparities, numerous studies have shown that racially and ethnically underrepresented professors "still experience social isolation, subtle and occasionally overt prejudice, a lack of mentors and ambiguous expectations."
 Notably, a study published in 2024, using a sample of over 1,500 promotion and tenure decisions made across 5 US institutions between 2015 and 2022, found evidence of racial disparities in the promotion and tenure process.
 Specifically, the authors found that historically underrepresented minority (Black and Hispanic) faculty, compared to White and Asian faculty, received on average 7% more negative votes and were 44% less likely to receive a unanimous vote at the college-level of voting.